Osomudeya/DevOps-Home-Lab-2025/docs/02-compose.md

 ## ✅ Checkpoint

 Your Docker Compose application is working when:
-- ✅ All 4 containers show "Up" status in `docker-compose ps`
+- ✅ All 4 containers show "Up" status in `docker compose ps`
 - ✅ Frontend loads at `http://localhost:3000` without errors
 - ✅ You can start a game and see emoji cards
 - ✅ API health endpoint returns success